kyverno/website/content/en/docs/Writing policies/writing-policies-preconditions.md

       value: ""
 ```

+## Allow requests from specific service accounts

-In the above example, the rule is only applied to requests from service accounts i.e. when the `{{serviceAccountName}}` is not empty.
+In this example, the rule is only applied to requests from service account with name `build-default` and `build-base`.

 ```yaml
   - name: generate-default-build-role